spatie/data-transfer-object/README.md

 composer require spatie/data-transfer-object
 ```

+* **Note**: This package requires PHP 7.4 so it can take full advantage of type casting in PHP.

 ## Support us

 Learn how to create a package like this one, by watching our premium video course: